Tracking your distance

 Train for time, not speed

-Especially if you are taking on a longer course, your training program should be designed to gradually increase the distance you can run rather than how fast.
-Avoid drastic increases in your training time.
-If you train for a total of ten to 15 minutes three or four times in one week, don’t increase this by more than 10 minutes the following week.
+Your training program should be designed to gradually increase the distance you can run rather than how fast— especially if you’re taking on a longer course.
+Try to avoid drastic increases in your training time: If you train for a total of 10 to 15 minutes three or four times in one week, don’t increase this by more than 10 minutes the following week.

 Take it outside